theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 date: 2022-01-20
 author: "Jack Matier"
 title: "QRL Mainnet v3.0 has been released!
 (Codename: Cesium)"
-summary: "We're happy to announce that QRL Mainnet Version 3 (cesium) has been released and will be activated at block height 1,938,000 which has an estimated target time of February 25th, 2022"
+summary: "We're happy to announce that QRL Mainnet Version 3 (Cesium) has been released and will be activated at block height 1,938,000 which has an estimated target time of February 25th, 2022"
 featured_image: header.png
 categories:
   - technical